JACKLPJ/MI-AMRS/README.md

 MI-AMRS is an AutoML software based on meta-learning.
-To use it, you need to download both 'Software' and 'Databases' which MI-AMRS based on.
-You need to put all the 'Software' files in your experiment environment.
+To use it, you need to download both 'Software' and 'Databases' which MI-AMRS is based on.
+You need to put the 'Software' in your experiment environment.
 The examples for user guide are provided in 'Examples.ipynb'.